GTPase: Large GTPases

 See dynamin as a prototype for large monomeric GTPases.

 SIMIBI class

 Much of the SIMIBI class of GTPases is activated by dimerization.
 Named after the signal recognition particle (SRP), MinD, and BioD, the class is involved in protein localization, chromosome partitioning, and membrane transport.
 Several members of this class, including MinD and Get3, has shifted in substrate specificity to become ATPases.

 Translocation factors

 For a discussion of Translocation factors and the role of GTP, see signal recognition particle (SRP).

 Other GTPases

 While tubulin and related structural proteins also bind and hydrolyze GTP as part of their function to form intracellular tubules, these proteins utilize a distinct tubulin domain that is unrelated to the G domain used by signaling GTPases.

-There are also GTP-hydrolyzing proteins that use a P-loop from a superclass other than the G-domain-containg one.
+There are also GTP-hydrolyzing proteins that use a P-loop from a superclass other than the G-domain-containing one.
 Examples include the NACHT proteins of its own superclass and McrB protein of the AAA+ superclass.